katalyst/tables/README.md

 * `Katalyst::Tables::Frontend` provides `table_with` for inline table generation,
 * `Katalyst::Tables::Collection::Base` provides a default entry point for building collections in your controller actions
+* `Katalyst::Tables::Collection::Query` provides build-in query parsing and filtering based on the attributes defined in your collection.

 ### Frontend